rohan20k/rohan20k/README.md

 ### Hi there, its great to have you here. 👋

-I am Rohan Khurana, pursuing my Masters in Information Management at the University of Washington, Seattle and this is my GitHub profile.Great to have you here.
+I am Rohan Khurana, pursuing my Masters in Information Management at the University of Washington, Seattle and this is my GitHub profile.

 <!--
 **rohan20k/rohan20k** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.